Download the print version

 4.3 This obligation applies regardless of whether the accredited person collects the CDR data directly from a CDR participant or indirectly through a designated gateway.

 4.4 The objective of Privacy Safeguard 4 is to ensure that CDR data collected by an accredited person is afforded appropriate privacy protection, even where the accredited person has not solicited the CDR data.

 4.5 Privacy Safeguard 4 requires accredited persons to destroy CDR data they have collected but not requested, unless an exception applies.
 This destruction requirement strengthens the protections for consumers under the CDR regime and ensures that accredited persons cannot retain unsolicited CDR data unless another Australian law or court/tribunal order requires them to.

 4.6 Privacy Safeguard 4 applies to accredited persons.
 It does not apply to data holders or designated gateways.

 4.7 Data holders and designated gateways must ensure that they are adhering to their obligations under the Privacy Act 1988 (Privacy Act) and Australian Privacy Principle (APP) 4 when dealing with unsolicited personal information.

-How does Privacy Safeguard 4 interact with the Privacy Act and APP 4?
+How Privacy Safeguard 4 interacts with the Privacy Act

 4.8 It is important to understand how Privacy Safeguard 4 interacts with the Privacy Act and APPs.